PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

   .. tip::

-     Maximum requirements can lead to version conflicts when installed alongside other packages, it is better to update PlasmaPy to become compatible with the latest versions of its dependencies than to set a maximum requirement.
+     Maximum requirements can lead to version conflicts when installed alongside other packages.
+It is preferable to update PlasmaPy to become compatible with the latest versions of its dependencies than to set a maximum requirement.

 * Minor versions of Python are generally released in October of each year.
 However, it may take a few months before packages like NumPy_